The Royals are still trying to figure out who replaces Kelvin Herrera.

 Click here for more information on Baseball Prospectus subscriptions or use the buttons to the right to subscribe and get access to the best baseball content on the web.

-Every Friday, we preview the hurlers scheduled for two starts in the upcoming week.
-Hopefully that gives enough insight to make educated lineup moves and FAAB decisions over the weekend.
-As the old wrestling promoters would always say, “Card Subject to Change,” because lots can happen between the time this goes up and first pitch.
-Unfortunately—weather, injuries, and tinkering managers make this less than a science.
-I’ll do my best, though, and should new information present itself after this posts, we can go over it in the comments.
-We’ll crowdsource this as well, so if you hear anything, feel free to comment and we all can offer our takes, hot or not.
+It's time to preview the hurlers scheduled for two starts in the upcoming week.
+As the old wrestling promoters would always say: “Card Subject to Change,” because injuries and tinkering managers can make this less than a science.
+Should new information present itself, we can go over it in the comments.